Ellen DeGeneres: ‘I Wish I Had Come Out Sooner’

 However, she has met him before, and she reflected on their visit on The Today Show.

 “I don’t know him.
 I mean I know him from Celebrity Apprentice because when we first started this show, I think Season 1 or 2, we went out there and we filmed something with him and so I flew in his helicopter and did a bit with him.
-So I knew him then [but] I have not spoken to him since he’s run for president or become president,” she explained.
+So I knew him then [but] I have not spoken to him since he’s run for president or become president.”

 [Featured Image by Kevin Winter/Getty Images]